Magnushhoie/DiscoTope-3.0/README.md

 # Common issues

-- No valid amino-acid backbone found: Occurs if only heteroatoms (non-amino acid residues) are found in the extracted chain.
-DiscoTope-3.0 requires full amino-acid backbone C, Ca and N atoms.
+- **No valid amino-acid backbone found"** - DiscoTope-3.0 only predicts epitopes on amino-acids, not on non-amino acid entities like heteroatoms (e.g. water, solvents like dimethyl sulfoxide).
+These chains should not be specified as input.
-- PDBConstructionWarning regarding discontinuous chains: Indicates missing residue atoms in the input PDB file.
-May impact DiscoTope-3.0 performance (solved structures only)
+- **PDBConstructionWarning regarding discontinuous chains** - Common issue with solved PDB files missing co-ordinates for some atoms.
+As long as no backbone co-ordinates (C, Ca, N) are missing, it does not impact predictions.´ (solved structures only)
-- Biopython future deprecation warning: Benign Biopython library warning, does not impact predictions
+- **Biopython future deprecation warning** - Does not impact predictions (Benign Biopython library warning)
-- ESM regression weights missing warning: Benign fair-esm library warning, does not impact predictions
+- **ESM regression weights missing warning** - Does not impact predictions (Benign fair-esm library warning)

 ## Installation gcc or g++ errors, missing torch-scatter build ...
 ```bash